IntrovertedTechie/alx-low_level_programming/printf/README.md

 File Descriptions

-_printf.c: - contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
+_printf.c: - contains the function _printf, which uses the prototype int _printf(const char *format, ...);.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.

 _putchar.c: - contains the function _putchar, which writes a character to stdout.